 Today we’ll be making some insanely delicious and easy sheet pan chicken fajitas.
 It has all the flavors you love from fajitas without the cost of eating out.
 And you can do a big batch of about 6-8 servings (2 fajitas each) in one pan so there’s plenty to go around.
 Try it for a quick weekday meal or make a whole thing of it over the weekend with some company.
 It’s easy cleanup but amazing food.

 So pop this one in the oven, break out your tortillas and don’t forget to be generous with your favorite toppings.
 I went with guacamole, pico de gallo, lime juice, cilantro and crumbled queso fresco.
-I also toasted the tortillas over an open flame to give it a little char because with fajitas, the more char the better.
-So let’s get started.
+I also toasted the tortillas over an open flame to give them a little char because with fajitas, the more char the better.
+Let’s make some chicken fajitas!

 EASY SHEET PAN CHICKEN FAJITAS RECIPE TIPS

-Fresh garlic: Feel free to substitute this with about 1 teaspoon of garlic powder and add it to the spice mix.
+Garlic – Feel free to substitute this with about 1 teaspoon of garlic powder and add it to the spice mix.
 If you are using fresh garlic, the easiest way to mince garlic is to use a mini grater.

-And that about it.
+And that’s about it.
 Enjoy the delicious Eau de fajitas wafting around your house while you’re cooking and have fun assembling them later.
 Let me know how you liked them and what toppings you used in the comments below!